The reduction of unnecessary human suffering by improving the way pain is treated and legal drugs are controlled.

 The FDA believes that drugs should be both safe and effective.
 So should drug control policies.
 There are many ways you can help advance our mission, from signing petitions to spreading the word through social media.

-Examples of drug control policies we want to evaluate
+Examples of drug control policies we want to evaluate and help improve:

 What is the difference between Hemp and Marijuana?
 0.3% THC (a fraction of 1%).
 Hemp is a legal agricultural product, but if the plant’s THC concentration exceeds 0.3% it suddenly becomes illegal under federal law.
 This arbitrary THC limit has resulted in the destruction of crops in Colorado and throughout the United States, harming both farmers and the environment.
 An evaluation of the origins, impacts, and validity of the federal limit is needed.